 But, as it turns out, there's a threshold on the molasses front.

-On my first test of this recipe, I’d folded in nearly triple the amount of molasses as in this final recipe (adapting from a much older gluten-heavy molasses bar).
+On my first test of this recipe, I'd folded in nearly triple the amount of molasses as in this final recipe.
 The result was a cake that tasted like the smell if you stick your nose directly into a bottle of dark molasses with a deep inhale.
 The sweet molasses burned as you ate it.
 Lesson learned.

 Fresh Ginger in Gingerbread Cake